Los Angeles Zoo: 2028 Summer Olympics and Paralympics

+Management

+The city of Los Angeles owns the zoo, its land and facilities, and the animals.
+Animal care, grounds maintenance, construction, education, public information, and administrative staff are city employees.
+The zoo was part of the parks and recreation department from 1966 until 1997, when it was reorganized as a department reporting directly to the city council.

+The Greater Los Angeles Zoo Association (GLAZA) was created in 1963 and is a nonprofit corporation created to support the Los Angeles Zoo.
+GLAZA's primary responsibility is to seek and provide financial support for the zoo's programs and capital projects.
+GLAZA had a less formal arrangement with the zoo until 1980 when it acquired the right to run concessions directly inside of the zoo.
+This lasted until 2025, when GLAZA declined to bid for concessions or other direct zoo program management.

+As of June 2019, Denise M. Verret serves as the zoo's director, the first female African American director of an Association of Zoos and Aquariums-accredited institution.

 Exhibits and attractions

 Botanical Gardens

+White and Gray Iris flower, just one of the many plants in the garden areas.

 In 2002, the zoo became a certified botanical garden, and the official name of the institution was changed to the Los Angeles Zoo and Botanical Gardens.
 Throughout the zoo grounds, there are 15 different collections of plants, highlighting over 800 different species, with a total of over 7,400 individual plants.

 Chimpanzees of Mahale Mountains

 Chimpanzees of Mahale Mountains, a one-acre (0.4-ha) exhibit complex, opened in 1998 and houses chimpanzees.
 The hillside exhibit is dotted with boulders, palm trees, and an artificial termite mound, and features a waterfall next to a tall rock ledge where the troop's leader can survey much of the area.
 Guests can view the animals across various moats or through a glass viewing window.